ValyaVyrodova/programing-notes/README.md

 We fill an object with unordered data.
 This data is organized into key-value pairs.

 We make a key-value pair by writing the key’s name, or identifier, followed by a colon and then the value.

+- Objects store collections of key-value pairs.

+- Each key-value pair is a property—when a property is a function it is known as a method.

+- An object literal is composed of comma-separated key-value pairs surrounded by curly braces.

 ```js
 // An object literal with two key-value pairs